 Head of Human Ressources

 Welcome to Human Ressources of the Central Administration.
-Together with the board of directors and the management of the hospital we are coordinating the payroll accounting and control the personnel costs to guarantee permanent employment.
+Together with the board of directors we are coordinating the payroll accounting and control the personnel costs to guarantee permanent employment.
 Our major task is the individual support of our colleagues from engagement until resignment from our institution.
 We want to support our colleagues in all questions concerning their employment relationship.

 Head of Finances